Bgrlgymnast/the-a-team/README.md

 ### **Stage 3**
 **Visualize**
-- Create front end visuals with HTML, CSS, Javascript
+- Create front end visuals with Streamlit

 ### **DELIVERABLE: President**

-- Chooses a president:
+- Input birth day,  birth month and party:
     - Drop Down, reduces the chance for error and none guesses

 ### **Return predictions about the state of the country based on the President:**
+- What president you are most like?
+- What VP you would get along with best?
-- Would the  US be  prosperous?
+- Will the economy be on and upswing or downswing?
-    - Predicted GDP growth (compare to latest dataset we can find)
-    - Print the predicted model performance
+- What was the GDP growth?
+- Population growth increase (would you be a babymaker)

 ### References